Immortality (video game): Development

 Barlow had announced Immortality as "Project Ambrosio" in 2020 and had blogged about its development over the year.
 His writing suggested that the game may have more of a horror-themed nature than his previous games, along with several passages marked as if classified or redacted information.
 Barlow brought on three additional screenwriters for the game: Allan Scott, Amelia Gray, and Barry Gifford.

+Casting for the game took place over Zoom in early 2021.
+It had been Manon Gage's first role in three years since graduating from the Juilliard School.
+Filming for the three film-themed scripts was done chronologically and covered 400 pages.
+It was shot over a 10 week period in Arts District, Los Angeles around August 2021.

 The game was formally announced during the E3 2021 event in June that year for Microsoft Windows, iOS, and Android.
 In March 2022, Half Mermaid Productions announced that a version for Xbox Series X/S would also be available at launch.
 During PC Gaming Show 2022, it was announced that the game would release on 26 July 2022, but was later delayed to 30 August 2022.
 In August 2022, it was announced that the mobile ports would be published by Netflix.

 Release

 Immortality premiered at the Tribeca Film Festival in June 2022.
 It was subsequently released on August 30, 2022 on Xbox Series X/S, Xbox Game Pass, and Windows via Steam and GOG.
-It released on Netflix via Google Play and IOS in November 2022.
+It released on Netflix via Google Play and iOS in November 2022.

 Reception

 Immortality received "generally favorable" reviews according to review aggregator Metacritic.

 In an early review due to its print format, Edge awarded Immortality a perfect 10/10 score, the 24th game in its history to do so.

 In addition, Immortality has been praised for its acting performances, notably that of Manon Gage, who has received critical acclaim for her performance as Marissa Marcel.
 Edge called her performance "outstanding."
 Vulture's Lewis Gordon called it "a knockout performance."
 PJ O'Reilly of Pure Xbox said Gage "provides a core performance that marks her out as an absolute superstar in the making."
 Vice's Cameron Kunzelman noted: "...watching Gage play Marcel playing these characters is like watching someone juggle while riding a unicycle in the middle of the Indy 500, and she does it perfectly and without breaking a sweat.
 It’s really something."

 Charlotta Mohlin has also been praised for her performance, with Edge calling her "remarkable", and Tristan Ogilvie of IGN calling her "spellbinding."
 Well Played AU's James Wood said "[Mohlin's] work is something I will be thinking about for years to come."
-Nate Hermanson of Video Games Are Good noted Mohlin "[makes] us cry, laugh, shudder, and blush in almost every scene she [is] in."